 Throughout the years, recessions have increased the debt because they have lowered tax revenue and Congress has had to spend more to stimulate the economy.
 Military spending has also been a big contributor, as has spending on benefits such as Medicare.
-In 2020, spending to offset the effects of the COVID-19 pandemic also added to the debt.
+In 2020 and 2021, spending to offset the effects of the COVID-19 pandemic also added to the debt.

 - The U.S. national debt surpassed $30 trillion in Jan.
 2022.

 - The debt-to-GDP ratio gives insight into whether the U.S. has the ability to cover all of its debt.

 - A combination of recessions, defense budget growth, and tax cuts has raised the national debt-to-GDP ratio to record levels.